Clemapfel/Mousetrap.jl/docs/src/01_manual/03_actions.md

 end
 ```

-In this section, we will learn how to reproduce this behavior using the command pattern and why we should prefer this over connecting a signal handler.
+In this section, we will learn how to reproduce this behavior using the command pattern and why we should prefer this over connecting a signal handler for signal `clicked`.

 ### Action IDs

 When creating an action, we first need to choose the action's **ID**.
-An ID is any identifier that uniquely identifies the action.
-The ID can only contain the character `[a-zA-Z0-9_-.]`, that is, all roman letters, numbers 0 to 9, `_`, `-` and `.`.
+An ID is an identifier that uniquely identifies the action.
+The ID can only contain the character `[a-zA-Z0-9_-.]`, that is, all roman letters, numbers `0` to `9`, `_`, `-` and `.`.
 The dot is usually reserved to simulate scoping.

 For example, one action could be called `image_file.save`, while another is called `text_file.save`.
 Both actions say what they do, `save` a file, but the prefix makes it clear which part of the application they act on.